ChatBees/chatbees-python-client/README.md

 Python client for [NautilusDB](http://nautilusdb.com), a fully-managed, cloud-native vector search service.

 NautilusDB is currently in <ins>**public alpha**</ins>.
 We're actively improving the product and releasing new features and we'd love to hear your feedback!
 Please take a moment to fill out this [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdAB6FLU91oUBJVRcPtpEK3WpgL9cVWethFHx0gAkKhg7LjrQ/viewform) to help us understand your use-case better.

+By default, all collections are subject to permanent deletion after 2 weeks.
+Please let us know if you need to keep it for longer via the feedback form.

 ## Quick start